 If you don't fit the eligibility criteria but still would like to apply, please e-mail email@example.com

 Tuition: 40,000 yen (approximately 360 USD or 300 Euros) + Startup Weekend fee (see below)

 Deadline: February 28th

 Questions you might havE

-There are many costs involved in running KS³ such as travel costs for the lecturers and material costs for the workshops.
-Much of the cost is covered through partnerships and the D-Lab budget, but we want you to contribute to running the program as well.
+There are many costs involved in running KS³ such as the honorariums for the lecturers and materials for the workshops.
+Much of the cost is covered through the partnerships, but we want you to contribute to running the program as well.